 Her research interests include behavioural and substance addictions, Alcohol Related Brain Damage, screening and intervention, Sport and Health Psychology.

-His thesis title is: The development of harm reduction interventions in the changing landscape of gambling and gaming.
+Jamie is a Psychology PhD student conducting research funded by GambleAware.
+The focus of this project relates to the development of harm reduction interventions for bespoke risk environments in the changing landscape of gambling and gaming.

 Marie O’Hanrahan is a PhD student within the Addictions Research group undertaking ESF/KESS2 funded research in collaboration with The Pobl Group, a third sector housing group that supports people who are recovering from drug and alcohol addiction as part of their care and support services.